elastic/package-registry/README.md

 **Example**
 An example registry is running on `http://integrations-registry.app.elstc.co/`.
 This is updated from time to time to be in sync with master.

+Two additional enpoints are available:

+* https://epr.elastic.co (this will be production)
+* https://epr.ea-web.elastic.dev/ (this will be staging)

 **General**
 ```
 docker build .